stanislav3316/stanislav3316.github.io/content/posts/06-08-2023-events-in-event-driven-arch.md

 ![!\[Alt text\](../assets/img/2023--8-06-events-in-event-driver-arch/1.jpeg)](/1/1.jpeg)

+The main reason for CUD events is streaming data through the system to have different local data replicas for local usage (user data, as example, in warehouse service).
+It helps us to eliminate network calls and use local DB instead.

  - Domain events (Business events, related to a specific domain)
 ![!\[Alt text\](../assets/img/2023--8-06-events-in-event-driver-arch/1.jpeg)](/1/2.jpg)

+The domain events are about business processes and triggers.
+They help us to build coordination between services and accomplish business goals.

 ----

-We have different types of events, but they should be under some constraints and have rigit structure:
+There are different types of events and all of them should be under some constraints and follow these rules:
- - in past tense (ReportFilled, CardExpired, ....)
+ - name in past tense (ReportFilled, CardExpired, ....)
  - immutable
  - should have schema and version (evolving)
  - have separated data (payload) and meta (created_at, event_id, ...) blocks of a event (do not mix it)

+It's important to have unified structure with evolution, changeability possibilities.
+And it's always better to enrich events with meta information along with data or payload block.
+Meta block helps us to manage, evolve events and handle them in idempotency and the right way.
 ```
 {
   "data | payload": {...},